Migrant worker: Indonesia

-The population of Indonesia, the world's fourth largest, has contributed to the surplus of work forces.
+The migrant worker population of Indonesia, the world's fourth largest, has contributed to their surplus of work forces.
 Combined with a scarcity of jobs at home, that has led numbers of Native Indonesians to seek work abroad.
-It is estimated that around 4.5 million Indonesians work abroad; 70% of them are women: most are employed in the domestic sector as maids and in the manufacturing sector.
-Most of them are between 18 and 35 years old.
+It is estimated that around 4.5 million Indonesians work abroad; 70% of them are women; most are employed in the domestic sector as maids and in the manufacturing sector, and most of them are between 18 and 35 years old.
 Around 30% are men, mostly working in plantations, construction, transportation, and the service sector.
 Malaysia now employs the largest numbers of Indonesian migrant workers, followed by Taiwan, Saudi Arabia, Hong Kong, and Singapore.
 These are official numbers, but the actual numbers might be far larger because of unrecorded illegal entry of Indonesian workers into foreign countries.
 They are prone to exploitation, extortion, physical and sexual abuses, suffered by those enduring human trafficking.
 Several cases of abuses upon Indonesian migrant workers have been reported, and some have gained worldwide attention.